 In addition, please contact your state, regional, or national behavior-analytic professional associations to learn about any additional requirements for practice as an assistant behavior analyst in your region and to access valuable support in the profession.
 If you reside in a US state where assistant behavior analysts are licensed, you should immediately contact your state licensure board to determine whether and how you should submit an application for licensure before practicing with your new BACB certification.
-Please note that, starting January 1, 2025, once you pass the BCaBA examination, any other BACB certification you hold will expire after 90 days or on its expiration date, whichever comes first.
-See the September 2023 BACB Newsletter for more information.
+Please note that, starting January 1, 2025, once you date, whichever comes first.
+See the March 2025 BACB Newsletter for more information.